gaucho1978/BACCAble/README.md

 - If you want to use the device as usb can bus sniffer you shall uncomment #define ACT_AS_CANABLE in main.h
 - If you want to use the device as leds strip controller you shall comment #define ACT_AS_CANABLE in main.h
 - If you don't want to use the piece of code that disables the car start&stop at the power on, you shall comment #define DISABLE_START_STOP in main.h
+- If you want to disable IMMOBILIZER functionality, you shall comment #define IMMOBILIZER_ENABLED in main.h
 - In vumeter.c you shall set the number of leds in your leds strip, by modifing the following line: #define MAX_LED 46

 Software to use: